cococo2000/Web3Bench/README.md

 ```

 - **-b,--bench**: the benchmark class.
 Currently, only web3benchmark is supported.
-- **--create=true**: create the database schema by excuting the SQL script in ddl files(e.g., src/com/olxpbenchmark/benchmarks/web3benchmark/ddls/web3bench-mysql-ddl.sql)
+- **--create=true**: create the database schema by excuting the SQL script in ddl files(e.g., src/main/resources/benchmarks/web3bench/web3bench-mysql-ddl.sql).
-- **--load=true**: load data into the database
+- **--load=true**: load data into the database.
-- **--execute=true**: run the workload
+- **--execute=true**: run the workload.

 ## Results

 ### Output Directory

 - results/*
-  - The result files for the benchmark
+  - The result files for the benchmark.

 ### Parsing results